Writer’s Guidelines

 2. We have a very particular intent with WNC WOMAN.
 We encourage you to study the magazine to get a better idea what we are looking for.

-3. Writers usually must be women living in Western North Carolina.
-Only rarely do we make exceptions if the topic is of unusual interest.
-And we typically only write ABOUT women living in Western North Carolina.
-In our annual June Y Chromosome issue, we invite those with a Y Chromosome to join our ranks!
+3. Writers usually* must be women living in Western North Carolina.
+Only rarely do we make exceptions.
+(In our annual June Y Chromosome issue, we invite those with a Y Chromosome to join our ranks!
+And beginning in July 2010, we are interested in one profile each month of particularly inspiring men or an article about relationships from the male perspective.)
+And we only write ABOUT women living in Western North Carolina.

-4. Length of articles: We like depth so we’ll accept pieces up to about 1900 words (and photos or artwork too, in 300dpi); we are interested in short pieces that are pithy (say, 500 words) but generally like from 1000 words up to 1900, rarely more unless the article warrants those words.
+4. Length of articles: We like depth so we’ll accept pieces up to about 2300 words (and photos or artwork too, in 300dpi); we are interested in short pieces from time to time (say, 500 words) but generally like from 1000 words up to 2200, even 2500 if the article warrants those words.

-5. Looking at some new categories: We are interested in health related articles if they fit the guidelines in #1.
-We are interested in stories of your experiences with health crises, how you coped, who supported you, etc. Articles that inspire others or impart information that is new are what we like to read.
+5. Looking at some new categories: In the past we were not interested in health related articles; however, since the demise of New Life Journal, we feel this area is not well covered in WNC so we have instituted a monthly health column (and are interested in health related articles if they fit the guidelines in #1).
+We are interested in stories of your experiences with health crises, how you coped, who supported you, etc. Articles that inspire others is what we like to read.
 We love reviews of books by regional writers.
-We recently started a new section called Home Space and would love to read articles about your experiences with remodeling, with buying or selling a home, etc. Our intention here is to exchange thoughts, information and insight on a range of issue of importance to women and their families.
-If you have an idea for an entirely new category, send us an email at editors@wncwoman.com and we will discuss it with you.
+If you have an idea for an entirely new category, send us an email at [email protected] and we will discuss it with you.

 2. Include your bio at the end of your article.
 Two or three sentences should be sufficient.
 Please include in your bio whatever contact information you’d like for our readers and put it at the end of your article.

-3. Please don’t indent your paragraphs, double space, or do “hard returns” at the end of sentences; all those make our job harder when we place your article into our layout.
-You don’t need to try to “format” the article in any particular way since that formatting will not transfer to the actual magazine layout.
+3. Please don’t indent your paragraphs, double space or do “hard returns” after sentences; all those make our job harder when we place your article into our layout.
+Also, take out any hyperlinks to websites or email addresses.

 SUBMITTING YOUR WORK